MalkarovPark/Robotic_Complex_Workspace/README.md

 Download an image from the *releases* and use application package for the appropriate platform.

+Connect the necessary property list files in the application settings for robots, tools and parts.

 *macOS*

 [Copy](https://support.apple.com/guide/mac-help/mh35835/mac) a package with the *app* extension to the Applications folder.
 [Confirm launch](https://support.apple.com/guide/mac-help/mh40616/13.0/mac/13.0).